immma/sync-async-javascript/README.md

 Disclaimer: This repo contains some Indonesia-English mix function name, but it doesn't interfere the essentials of the codes.
 For instances, `satu` means `one` in English, and so on.
 You may change the codes by your own flavors.
 Cheers.

 ### How to use this?
 There are several files that use some model to call async and Promise with SetTimeout.
-SetTimeout is something like Python's ``sleep()``
+SetTimeout is something like Python's ``sleep()``.

 Now let's check.
 There are two main files that contain functions from another files.
 For example, if you are using `app.js` you may call it by `node app.js` in your terminal.